MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/match-entities.md

  > [!div class="mx-imgBorder"]
    > ![Normalization-B2B](media/match-selfconflation.png "self-conflation")

- 4. Once the entities are selected to be self-conflated and their merge preference is set, you can define the self-conflation match rules at an entity level similar to match rules set in cross entity matching.
+ 4. Once the entities are selected and their merge preference is set, you can define the self-conflation match rules at an entity level similar to match rules set in cross entity matching.
  - Select field lists down all the available fields from that entity you want deduplicate source data on.
- - Normalize and precision settings are the same as in the cross entity matching.
+ - Specify the normalization and precision settings in similar way as specified in the cross entity matching.
  - You can define any number of conditions in a self-conflation match rule.

 > [!div class="mx-imgBorder"]